 Avery Yoder '16 on internship

-My name is Avery Yoder and I graduated from CU - Mansfield in May 2016 with a B.S. in Nutrition with concentrations in dietetics and sports nutrition.
-I am currently living in my hometown of Hamburg, PA while completing my dietetic internship through Cedar Crest College in Allentown, PA.
-I will be finishing up my internship in April 2017 and plan to take (and pass!) my RD exam in late May or early June.
-I plan to relocate to the Mansfield area after passing my exam to hopefully earn a job in clinical nutrition.
+I graduated from CU-Mansfield in May 2016 with a bachelor's in nutrition with concentrations in dietetics and sports nutrition.
+I am currently living in my hometown of Hamburg, while completing my dietetic internship through Cedar Crest College in Allentown.
+I will be finishing up my internship in April 2017 and plan to take (and pass!) my RD exam in late May or early June and relocate to the Mansfield area after passing my exam to hopefully earn a job in clinical nutrition.

 Avery Yoder '16